 Because of the advanced cornering skills and techniques that we teach during ARC, it is important that riders who take this course arrive with a solid riding foundation in order to make the most out of the class.
 The best way to assess if you are ready for ARC is by responding to these other three important questions:

 If you answered YES to the three questions above, then ARC is for you and you will enjoy it greatly!
-However, if you responded NO to any of the questions above, you should consider the 1-Day Premier Course as the next step in your riding education.
+However, if you responded NO to any of the questions above, you should consider the Intermediate Riding Clinic as the next step in your riding education.

 All students must provide their own motorcycle or scooter.
 Your motorcycle or scooter should be in proper working order, including cooling and charging systems, and a battery that is in good condition.
 Protective gear is required for all students, which includes a DOT-approved helmet (full-face recommended), motorcycle jacket and pants, gloves and boots that cover the ankles.
 Jeans and fingerless gloves are not allowed, but Kevlar jeans will be accepted.
 Absolutely no race tires, race compound tires or car tires allowed regardless if they are DOT approved.